qwyjibojones/o2-pushbutton/openshift/bare-metal/README.md

 ssh-copy-id -i ~/.ssh/os-config-key-rsa user@host
 ```

-If the **keys are password protected** then make sure the ssh-agent is running and then add the key.
+If the **keys are password protected** then make sure the ssh-agent is running on the ansible machine and then add the key.

 ```bash
 ssh-agent